Draythianna/Civilization-Classics-Collection/README.md

  <img src="https://github.com/user-attachments/assets/02abfd9c-baeb-4619-8441-9bdf3cfb6e56" width="400">

-*note you'll have to scroll to select all the options you want*
+*Note you'll have to scroll to select all the options you want*

  <img src="https://github.com/user-attachments/assets/a0a473b5-9b71-4fa1-8959-7e0dcf90d96a" width="400">

-Depending on your options you'll see the next set of screen repeated for each game:
+Depending on your options, you'll see the next set of screens repeated for each game:

  <img src="https://github.com/user-attachments/assets/faa786e4-1a7f-494d-875b-fd28689b6164" width="400">

-When you are done selecting all the formats you will be greeted by repeated screens like this for each game:
+When you are done selecting all the formats, you will be greeted by repeated screens like this for each game:

  <img src="https://github.com/user-attachments/assets/c839d1ff-7b3b-4939-b5c1-a2d8a50a46ea" width="400">